 A home-based business in today’s world is simply a remote-friendly business where technology can close the gap between you, your suppliers, your employees, and your customers.
 Altogether, this is a home business opportunity to start small, grow nimbly, and invest conservatively—especially when you can cut out the costs of renting an office.

-As you would when starting any good home business ideas, think carefully about your goals, what motivates you, and what you enjoy working on in order to create a home business that works for you.
+As you would when starting any type of business, think carefully about your goals and what you enjoy working on to create a new business that works for you.

 Illustration by Till Lauer